 What is an insertion?

 Based on my understanding, it is a strip of crochet fabric that we can add to projects for added oomph.
-As opposed to an edging where one side is straight and the other is purposely left “frilly”, an insertion will have both sides worked straight for it to be easily inserted.
+As opposed to an edging where one side is purposefully frilly, an insertion will have both sides worked straight & simple for it to be easily inserted.

 The pattern I chose for this exercise is made up of scallops and is quite easy to make, there are only 3 rows and connecting the scallops is very simple.
 Give it a try! 🙂